mui/toolpad/docs/data/toolpad/getting-started/first-app.md

    in the editor.
 Click **Run** again to verify the result.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-4a.png", "alt": "Transform response", "caption": "The dog API response transformed", "indent": 1  }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-4.png", "alt": "Transform response", "caption": "The dog API response transformed", "indent": 1  }}

-5. Click on **Save** to save the query, and then rename it to `dogQuery` via the extended options menu visible on hovering over the saved query in the explorer.
+5. Click on **Save** to save the query, and then rename it to `dogQuery` by double clicking on it in the explorer.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-4b.png", "alt": "Transform response", "caption": "The dog API response transformed", "indent": 1  }}

 ### Bind data to UI